browsermedia/bcms_event/README.markdown

 When installing this module, it will create the following new pages/blocks.

-* Events Page - A new Page 'Event' will be created at the root of the site, with an 'Event' portlet added.
+* Event Page - A new Page 'Event' will be created at the root of the site, with an 'Event' portlet added.
 (Allows this page to display any Event)
+* Events Page - A new Page 'Events' that will list all published events in a list.
-* Events Route - A dynamic route to allow specific events to be shown by the Event page using a route like /events/:year/:month/:day/:slug
+* Event Route - A dynamic route to allow specific events to be shown by the Event page using a route like /events/:year/:month/:day/:slug

 ## Event Details